MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

 ![Baseline Parameters](../assets/Baseline.png "Choosing baseline build definition and branch")

-- **Include Partially Succeeded Builds:** Uncheck this option if policy values should only be compared to successful baseline builds.
+- <a name="partial">**Include Partially Succeeded Builds:**</a> Uncheck this option if policy values should only be compared to successful baseline builds.
   In most cases, including partially succeeded builds is the best option, so you can use the default setting.

-- **Build Definition:** Select the build definition that should be used to search for the baseline build.
+- <a name="baseDef">**Build Definition:**</a> Select the build definition that should be used to search for the baseline build.
 If you do not set a value, the last build of the current build definition will be used when comparing policy values.
 If the drop-down list is empty, please click the refresh icon to reload the list of available build definitions.
 See [TFVC Topic Branches](https://github.com/almtcger/VstsExtensions/blob/master/BuildQualityChecks/en-US/PullRequests.md#tfvc-topic-branches)